Cogenesis of visible and dark matter in type-I Dirac seesaw: Introduction

-Motivated by these, here we propose a novel cogenesis mechanism within the type-I Dirac seesaw framework \cite{Borah:2017dmk}.
-While type-I seesaw for Majorana neutrinos \cite{Minkowski:1977sc, GellMann:1980vs, Mohapatra:1979ia,Sawada:1979dis,Yanagida:1980xy, Schechter:1980gr} and related cogenesis mechanisms \cite{Falkowski:2011xh} have been studied earlier, the corresponding scenarios with light Dirac neutrinos have not received much attention.
-Due to the absence of lepton number violation in Dirac neutrino scenarios, our cogenesis mechanism relies on the Dirac leptogenesis paradigm \cite{Dick:1999je, Murayama:2002je, Boz:2004ga,Thomas:2005rs,Gu:2006dc,Bechinger:2009qk,Chen:2011sb,Choi:2012ba,Borah:2016zbd,Gu:2016hxh,Narendra:2017uxl, Borah:2025dka, Bandyopadhyay:2025hoc}.
-Heavy vector-like fermions taking part in type-I Dirac seesaw are responsible for creating equal and opposite CP asymmetries in the lepton and dark sectors.
-The presence of three different decay modes of these heavy fermions into right-handed neutrinos, left-handed lepton doublets and dark fermion leads to rich dynamics compared to the simplest Dirac leptogenesis or Majorana cogenesis models discussed before.
+In our setup, heavy vector-like fermions taking part in type-I Dirac seesaw are responsible for creating equal and opposite CP asymmetries in the lepton and dark sectors.
+The presence of three different decay modes of these heavy fermions into right-handed neutrinos, left-handed lepton doublets, and dark fermion leads to rich dynamics compared to the simplest Dirac leptogenesis or Majorana cogenesis models discussed before.
 Considering hierarchical heavy vector-like fermions, we then solve the coupled Boltzmann equations numerically to calculate the respective asymmetries in the lepton and dark sectors and constrain the parameter space from observational constraints.
 While the toy model used for our analysis does not provide additional dark sector dynamics, the requirement of annihilating away the symmetric part of DM further constrains the mass of DM.
 A successful cogenesis also constrains the lightest Dirac neutrino mass, which can have observational implications in experiments sensitive to the absolute neutrino mass scale.

 This paper is organized as follows.
 In section \ref{sec1}, we briefly discuss our toy model for type-I Dirac cogenesis, followed by the detailed analysis of cogenesis in section \ref{sec2}.
 We discuss the detection prospects of the model in section \ref{sec3} and finally conclude in section \ref{sec4}.